chaosleaguewiki/chaosleaguewiki.github.io/docs/mechanics/points-multiplier.md

 ## How it works

 Certain tiles will display a circle with a x2 text displayed on it.
-Once the game starts will a outline slowly increase around the circle.
-Once it completed a full revolution will purple x2 text fly towards components in a tile that can give or take points.
+Once the game starts, an outline will slowly increase around the circle.
+Once it has completed a full revolution, purple x2 texts will fly towards components in a tile that can give or take points.
-Depending on the tile played will either all or only a selection of components have their values doubled.
+Depending on the tile played, either all or only a selection of components will have their values doubled.

 The outline will appear in two colors: Yellow and red.
-Yellow indicates a simple multiplication of point values, while red indicates that alonside the multiplication, a [death ball](death-ball.md) will be spawned right underneath it.
+Yellow indicates a simple multiplication of point values, while red indicates that alongside the multiplication, a [death ball](death-ball.md) will be spawned right underneath it.
-Depending on the tile can this happen every 3rd multiplication or even every multiplication after an initial 3 iterations.
+Depending on the tile, this can happen every 3rd multiplication or even every multiplication after an initial 3 iterations.

 ## Trivia